celgene-research/mgp_ngs/scripts_for_LSF/doc/README.md

 The pipeline is now set.
 You can run the scripts in the pipeline according to the project you are analyzing.

+After a pipeline task is run it stores the output (standard output in .stdout, standard error in .stderr and genera log in .log) in the log directory.
+The log directory can be found by using the $NGS_LOG_DIR variable.
+Typically the output of a task is stored under a subdirectory structure in $NGS_LOG_DIR which contains the DA number of the project and the tool used.

+The standard s3 bucket used for processing the data can be found by using the $CELGENE_NGS_BUCKET.

 ##MAINTENANCE of the pipeline software
 Currently the software that is used by the pipeline (external applications) is installed in a semi-automatic fashion using masterless puppet.